 Your first DUI in Los Angeles can be devastating, especially if you’ve never been in trouble before.
 You need an experienced West Los Angeles DUI attorney on your side to make sure your rights are respected throughout the California DUI court process.

 If an officer thinks they see any sign of intoxication due to drugs or alcohol while you are driving, you are likely to be arrested.
-Call a Los Angeles DUI lawyer from Spolin Law P.C. at (310) 424-5816 for a 100% free consultation.
-Learn about your rights and legal options today.
+Consulting with an experienced Los Angeles DUI lawyer can help you understand your rights and legal options.
+For help finding qualified counsel, visit SPCRC's Recommended Lawyers.

 California DUI Law involving First-Time DUI